Name:

 Dr. O’Neill worked for two years in Hamilton, before specializing in obstetrics and gynecology.
 During his studies he did locums in many Southern Ontario communities and eventually settled in Chatham.
 Dr. O’Neill served as Chief of the departments of Obstetrical Gynecology at St. Joseph’s Hospital and the Public General Hospital.
 In 1965, he stepped down as the head of the departments, but continued to work in his field.
 In 1967 he was Chief of Staff at St Joseph’s Hospital.

-Dr. O’Neill married Jessie Peterson Mair and they were the parents of 4 daughters: Jane, Patricia, Marianne and Barbara.
-In 1974, the O’Neill family resided at 42 Robertson Avenue.
+Dr. and Mrs. O’Neill were the parents of 4 daughters: Jane, Patricia, Marianne and Barbara.
+In 1974, the O’Neill family resided at 42 Robertson Avenue in Chatham.

-Dr. O’Neill belonged to Park Street United Church in Chatham and he enjoyed golf, music and bridge in his spare time.
+Dr. O’Neill belonged to Park Street United Church in Chatham and he enjoyed playing golf, music and bridge in his spare time.

 Dr. O’Neill died at the Chatham-Kent Health Alliance on the 2nd of June, 2000.
 He was buried at Maple Leaf Cemetery in Chatham.
+Mrs. O’Neill died in Mahone Bay, Nova Scotia on the 25th of June, 2023.